redhat-manufacturing/device-edge-workshops/exercises/rhde_aw_120/2.1-provisioning-workflow/README.md

-# Workshop Exercise 1.7 - Cloning Your Code Repository
+# Workshop Exercise 2.1 - Creating a Provisioning Workflow

 ## Table of Contents